-5. This paper presents a common vision2 on how to strengthen RBA collaborative efforts further to support countries in the broader context of closer collaboration among the different elements of the United Nations system and among development finance institutions and development partners.
+5. This paper presents a common vision on how to strengthen RBA collaborative efforts further to support countries in the broader context of closer collaboration among the different elements of the United Nations system and among development finance institutions and development partners.
 The paper outlines a common vision, guiding principles, prerequisites, and commitments on how RBA country teams can support governments and work together in the implementation of the 2030 Agenda through enhanced coordination, while at the same time avoiding overlaps, duplication and gaps.
 This paper analyses the challenges and opportunities related to RBA collaboration and presents common actions foreseen for the near future.
 It also highlights areas where the RBAs should focus collectively, and some specific ways of doing this, while also recognizing that each agency has partnerships that lie beyond the RBAs' scope.

 II.
-The SDGs and the RBAs: A Common Vision, Opportunities and Challenges A Common Vision: SDG 2 at the Heart of the Mandate of the RBAs
+The SDGs and the RBAs: A Common Vision, Opportunities and Challenges

+A Common Vision: SDG 2 at the Heart of the Mandate of the RBAs

 - 6. Sustainable Development Goal (SDG) 2 Achieve food security and improved nutrition and promote sustainable agriculture is at the heart of the mandates of the RBAs.
 The three agencies share a common vision of the sustainable development agenda, while recognizing that achieving SDG 2 requires holistic approaches.
 Progress towards one goal is not possible without progress towards other goals, and synergies and trade-offs among goals need to be addressed.
 The vision of ending hunger and malnutrition and promoting sustainable agriculture and rural transformation, with particular focus on smallholders women and men alike is a critical global imperative and a pivotal element of the entire 2030 Agenda.
 Given the interconnectedness of the 17 SDGs, the RBAs are fully cognizant of their central role in the 2030 Agenda as well as their strategic position in the wider United Nations context. - 7.
 Supporting countries in achieving their goals requires investing in sustainable food systems, enhancing synergies for effectiveness, and strengthening robust, broad and long-standing collaborative efforts among the RBAs.
-The RBAs will consider country-specific contexts when providing complementary technical, operational and capacity support and investments.
-Furthermore, supporting countries in achieving the SDGs has implications for the way in which the agencies plan, act, communicate and report.
-RBA collaboration should be respectful of agreed principles and criteria for collaboration.
-It requires the three agencies to convene, catalyse, connect, facilitate, shift to a bottom-up approach, and implement activities in a way that mobilizes each agency's technical, financial, organizational and distinctive strengths.
+The RBAs will consider country-specific contexts when

-1 The present paper builds on the 2009 "Directions for Collaboration among the Rome-based Agencies" document presented to the governing bodies of the three RBAs.
+&lt;sup>1 The present paper builds on the 2009 "Directions for Collaboration among the Rome-based Agencies" document presented to the governing bodies of the three RBAs.

-2 This vision is based on the 2009 "Directions for Collaboration among the Rome-based Agencies"; IFAD's 2015 "Collaboration among the United Nations Rome-based Agencies - Establishing a Baseline and Charting the Way Forward"; "Strengthening Resilience for Food Security and Nutrition - A Conceptual Framework for Collaboration and Partnership among the Rome-Based Agencies"; internal and external reviews and evaluations; direction provided by Member States; and good practices and lessons learned at the country, regional, and global levels.
+&lt;sup>2 This vision is based on the 2009 "Directions for Collaboration among the Rome-based Agencies"; IFAD's 2015 "Collaboration among the United Nations Rome-based Agencies - Establishing a Baseline and Charting the Way Forward"; "Strengthening Resilience for Food Security and Nutrition - A Conceptual Framework for Collaboration and Partnership among the Rome-Based Agencies"; internal and external reviews and evaluations; direction provided by Member States; and good practices and lessons learned at the country, regional, and global levels.